obsidianmd/obsidian-help/pt/Plugins/Comandos de barra.md

 To exit the Slash command search without invoking a command, press `Esc` or the `Space` key.

 > [!TIP] Fuzzy matching
-> Like the [[Command palette]], Slash commands supports fuzzy matching which lets you search commands even if you don't know their exact names.
+> Like the [[Paleta de comandos]], Slash commands supports fuzzy matching which lets you search commands even if you don't know their exact names.
 For example, type "scf" to find the **Save current file** command.